Krummelz/Quintus-NodeJS-Template/README.md

 Quintus NodeJS Template
 =======================

-What's Quintus, you ask? [http://html5quintus.com/](http://html5quintus.com/)
+[Quintus](http://html5quintus.com/) is an awesome HTML5 game engine.

-An easy-to-use template that is set up to host your Quintus project with NodeJS using Express.
+This is an easy-to-use template that is set up to host your Quintus project with NodeJS using Express.

-Includes Socket.IO on the server-side, and the [HiDPI polyfill](https://github.com/jondavidjohn/hidpi-canvas-polyfill) by Jonathan Johnson.
+Includes Socket.IO on the server-side, and the [HiDPI polyfill](https://github.com/jondavidjohn/hidpi-canvas-polyfill) by Jonathan Johnson on the client-side.

 Instructions